Charles-Kaminski/PrefixTree/README.md

 This project is a code bundle for the HPCCSystem big data platform.
 The code showcases prefix trees on a big data platform and shows how prefix trees can be used to significantly improve the performance of certain algorithms such as the Levenshtein edit distance algorithm.
 The code is a set of three function macros that do the heavy lifting for you.

 They are as follows:
- 1. Create - Efficiently creates a prefix tree on a horizontally scalable big data platform from a dataset
+ 1. Create - Efficiently creates a prefix tree from a dataset
  2. QueryThorLevenshtein - Uses a dataset to query a prefix tree using Levenshtein
  3. QueryRoxieLevenshtein - Uses a string to query a prefix tree using Levenshtein